How do I Read a Summary of Benefits and Coverage?

 2. Important Questions

-- Are there separate deductibles for specific services?
+- Are there separate deductibles for certain services?

 - Which doctors and hospitals are in-network?